AriFordsham/GHCWiki/emacs.md

 ## IDO mode

 **Description**: IDO stands for Interactively Do Things and it greatly improves file opening and switching between buffers.
-When opening a file it shows the list of files and directories in a current directory, allows to navigate the directory tree in an easy manner, provides intuitive filtering capabilities and allows to select a file easily by selecting its name using arrow keys.
+When opening a file it shows the list of files and directories in a current directory, allows to navigate the directory tree in an easy manner, provides intuitive filtering capabilities and allows to select a file by selecting its name using arrow keys.
 Similar behaviour is provided when switching between opened buffers.
 A nice introductory tutorial to IDO can be found [ here](http://www.masteringemacs.org/articles/2010/10/10/introduction-to-ido-mode/).

 **How to enable**: